 GreenGeeks is one of the leading eco-friendly web hosting providers on the market.
-Aside from providing super fast web hosting experience to customers, they’re also committed to offsetting carbon footprints produced by their data centers.
+Aside from providing a super fast web hosting experience to customers, they’re also committed to offsetting carbon footprints produced by their data centers.

 Bluehost vs. GreenGeeks – Page Speed and Uptime

 Bluehost constantly strives for excellence by regularly improving their server hardware infrastructure.
 They use industry-leading technologies like KVM and OpenStack to make sure your website is as fast as it can get.

 GreenGeeks, on the other hand, gives you some of the best in-house developed speed technologies such as PowerCacher, which serves your application efficiently and guarantees blazing fast page load times to your visitors.
 They also offer free CloudFlare CDN integration to speed up your site.

 To put the web hosting guarantees of Bluehost and GreenGeeks to the test, we decided to conduct a few different speed and performance experiments on their hosting servers.

 To perform the tests, we signed up with both hosting services, created a WordPress website on each, and installed a default theme on our sites.
 To mirror a production environment, we published dummy content and uploaded some images.